-(J) Monitoring of permanent revegetation on reclaimed areas before and after grazing shall be conducted at intervals throughout the bond responsibility period in accordance with the plan required by Chapter 2, Section 6(b)(iv).
+(J)(xi) Monitoring of permanent revegetation on reclaimed areas before and after grazing shall be conducted at intervals throughout the period prior to bond release bond responsibility period in accordance with the plan required by Chapter 2, Section 6(b)(iv).
 Monitoring results shall be presented in the annual report.